Circular orderability of 3-manifold groups: Left and circular orderability

 We can define rotation number for an element $g$ of a circularly ordered group $(G, c)$, following \cite{BaC}, in a similar way.
 Let $z=(1, id) \in \widetilde{G}_c$ denote the cofinal, central element of $ \widetilde{G}_c$ relative to the ordering $<_c$.
 Choose an element $\widetilde{g} \in \widetilde{G}_c$ such that $q(\widetilde{g}) = g$, where $q: \widetilde{G}_c \rightarrow G$ is the quotient map.
 For each $n \in \mathbb{Z}$, let $a_n$ denote the unique integer such that

 and define

-Note that this limit always exists by Fekete's lemma, as one can check that the sequence $\{a_n \}_{n=1}^{\infty}$ is subadditive.
-Is it not difficult, though rather tedious, to show that this notion of rotation number agrees with the ``traditional definition'' if one uses the circular ordering $c$ of $G$ to create a dynamical realization $\rho_c : G \rightarrow \mathrm{Homeo}_+(\mathbb{S}^1)$ such that the circular ordering $c$ of $G$ agrees with the circular ordering of the orbit of $0$ inherited from the natural circular ordering of $\mathbb{S}^1$.
-In particular, this implies that rotation number is a homomorphism when restricted to any abelian subgroup of $A \subset G$, is invariant under conjugation, and that $\mathrm{rot}_c :A \rightarrow \mathbb{S}^1$ is order-preserving.
+Note that this limit always exists by Fekete's lemma, as one can check that the sequence $\{a_n \}_{n=1}^{\infty}$ is superadditive.
+Is it not difficult, though rather tedious, to show that this notion of rotation number agrees with the ``traditional definition'' if one uses the circular ordering $c$ of $G$ to create a dynamical realization $\rho_c : G \rightarrow \mathrm{Homeo}_+(\mathbb{S}^1)$ such that the circular ordering $c$ of $G$ agrees with the circular ordering of the orbit of $0$ inherited from the natural circular ordering of $\mathbb{S}^1$ (see \cite[Sections 2.2 and 2.4]{CG3}).
+In particular, this implies that rotation number is invariant under conjugation, and is a homomorphism from $A \rightarrow S^1$ when restricted to any abelian subgroup $ A \subset G$.
+Moreover, the induced homomorphism $A/\ker(\mathrm{rot}_c) \rightarrow \mathbb{S}^1$ is order-preserving with left-ordered kernel, see \cite[Propositions 5.3 and 6.17]{Gh} and \cite[Section 2]{CMR}.

 A fundamental tool in constructing circular orderings on a given group $G$ is the lexicographic construction, which we use often throughout this work.